alkasm/padded-transformations-cpp/README.md

 2. Add translation to the transformation by however much is necessary in pixels to send all pixels values to positive numbers
 3. Pad the destination image to account for the shift and add padding to the edge of the warp

-Both `warpAffinePadded` and `warpPerspectivePadded` complete this task using minimal overhead and no user input aside from the same information that would be needed for OpenCV's `warpAffine()` and `warpPerspective()`.
+Both `warpAffinePadded()` and `warpPerspectivePadded()` complete this task using minimal overhead and no user input aside from the same information that would be needed for OpenCV's `warpAffine()` and `warpPerspective()`.

 ## contribute

 Please feel free to submit any suggestions you have or bugs you find via a GitHub issue.
-Ports to C++ would be lovely if anyone is bored.

 ## test dataset